The Atomic Bomb & LeMay Leaflets

 Once the decision was made to use the atomic bomb on a populated area, immediate work went into planning the operation.
 The target cities were carefully chosen based on criteria established by military, political, and scientific advisors.
 The first requirement was that the city needed to be fairly undamaged by prior bombings.
 That way, it could not be argued that the damage done to the city occurred in any other way besides nuclear destruction.
 Imperial Japan was notorious for spreading lies through propaganda, and the Allies wanted to ensure that there would be no doubt about how the destruction of the bombed city occurred.
 Secondly, the city needed to be dedicated to military production.
 Throughout the entire planning process, the lives of Japanese civilians were prioritized, and a military production city was chosen in hopes that empty factories could be bombed instead of residential areas.
 This criterion proved difficult though, because workers’ homes were often intermingled with industrial areas.
 The final stipulation was that the city could not be one of historical or cultural significance.
 The goal was to end the war, not destroy the culture of Japan.
 After evaluating these criteria, Hiroshima was selected as the first city to be bombed.

 The next step was to warn Japanese civilians.
-Named after General Curtis LeMay, the LeMay Leaflets contained the following message:
+Named after General Curtis LeMay, the LeMay Leaflets contained the following translated message in Japanese:

 “Read this carefully as it may save your life or the life of a relative or friend.
 In the next few days, some or all of the cities named on the reverse side will be destroyed by American bombs.
 These cities contain military installations and workshops or factories which produce military goods.
 We are determined to destroy all of the tools of the military clique which they are using to prolong this useless war.
 But, unfortunately, bombs have no eyes.
 So, in accordance with America’s humanitarian policies, the American Air Force, which does not wish to injure innocent people, now gives you warning to evacuate the cities named and save your lives.
 America is not fighting the Japanese people but is fighting the military clique which has enslaved the Japanese people.
 The peace which America will bring will free the people from the oppression of the military clique and mean the emergence of a new and better Japan.
 You can restore peace by demanding new and good leaders who will end the war.
 We cannot promise that only these cities will be among those attacked but some or all of them will be, so heed this warning and evacuate these cities immediately.”